nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Listing all activities in a session: `activity /list`

-> To view all existing activities in a particular session.<br>
+> Displays all existing activities in a particular session.<br>
 > An activity represents a single group activity and stores its name, costs and the name of the payer.<br>
 > A session represents a group outing spanning an arbitrary period of time containing one or more activities.